iamkhush/iamkhush.github.io/content/posts/principles-of-micro-economics-lecture-1.md

 ### Supply and Demand Model

 Adam Smith - Father of economics

 Paul Samuelson - Father of modern economics

 The Supply and Demand model was brought by Adam Smith.
-It brings up 2 important analysis - positive and normalitive.
+It brings up 2 important analysis -
-Positive analysis is study of what things are.
+- Positive analysis is study of what things are.
-Nomalitive analysis is what things should be.
+- Nomalitive analysis is what things should be.

 Example of normalitive question - should we be allowed to sell kidneys on an online auction ?